ElliotPsyIT/building-spa-framework-angularjs/README.md

 Also, the course adds gulp as a build process, which I did not implement in this project.

-And, the course contained a variety of images, some of which I substitued with image I found handy.
-Some images I didn't take the trouble to substitute and therefore show as empty in the application.
+And, the course contained a variety of images, some of which I substituted with images I had available.
+Some course images I didn't take the trouble to substitute and therefore show as empty in the application.

 Otherwise, this code captures the completed framework pattern with menus and dashboard system within a responsive design, as architected and implemented by M. Zamoyta during this course.